-[For example about creating life], there are recently more possibilities to decide on having children, not only about their sex but also maybe intelligence.
-I think that if I were a medical worker that would be very problematic to me.
+[For example about creating life], there are recently more possibilities for deciding on having children, not only about their sex but also maybe intelligence.
+I think that if I were a medical worker that would be very problematic for me.
 Where does it stop you know, where do all these possibilities end, the interference in human life.